bigchaindb/BEPs/42/README.md

 #### 2. Replay the blockchain

 In order to replay the chain up to the migration height, we need to either keep the old Tendermint version running or skip replaying the corresponding part of the chain = archive the chain.
-We consider the former to be a huge hassle so we conceive an archiving scheme further in this chapter.
+We consider the former to be a huge hassle so we describe an archiving scheme further in this BEP.

 #### 3. Start the new chain

 Validators have to install and launch the new version of Tendermint.
 They need to prepare a new `genesis.json`.
 The new genesis file has to contain the validator set, the application hash (both at the migration height), and the identifier of the new Tendermint chain (`chain_id`).

 The application hash is calculated by computing the Merkle tree root of the current UTXO.
+Note that hash calculation is a subject to design in a separate BEP and can be changed in the future.

 `chain_id` is generated and stored by BigchainDB upon conclusion of the migration election.
 When Tendermint sends this ID as part of the `InitChain` ABCI request, BigchainDB understands that the user has switched to a new Tendermint version so BigchainDB switches to accept new transactions and blocks.